code-423n4/2023-01-biconomy/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  https://github.com/bcnmy/hyphen-contract, https://github.com/bcnmy/ccmp-contracts
-- How many contracts are in scope?:
+- How many contracts are in scope?:   49
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  4235
-- How many external imports are there?:
+- How many external imports are there?:  9
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  13 interfaces, 8 structs
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Both are used, there is a “is-a” relationship b/w all protocol adapters CCMPAdaptorBase, while there is a “has-a” relationship b/w CCMPGateway and CCMPAdaptors.
-- How many external calls?:
+- How many external calls?:   3
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  75
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   true
-- Please describe required context:
+- Please describe required context:  The audit covers CCMP Core as well as usage of CCMP by Hyphen Liquidity Pool contracts in it's deposit and call functionality.
+Therefore, understand how both codebases work with each other is important.
+It is also important to understand how Wormhole, Axelar and Hyperlane's contracts work to ensure that all the necessary checks have been performed.
-- Does it use an oracle?:
+- Does it use an oracle?:  false
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  NO
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: NA
-- Does it use a timelock function?:
+- Does it use a timelock function?:  NO
-- Is it an NFT?:
+- Is it an NFT?: NO
-- Does it have an AMM?:
+- Does it have an AMM?: NO
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:  false
-- Does it use rollups?:
+- Does it use rollups?:   false
-- Is it multi-chain?:
+- Is it multi-chain?:  true
-- Does it use a side-chain?:
+- Does it use a side-chain?: false
 ```

 # Tests